Leena Manimekalai: Films and activism

 After a brief period as an assistant director with mainstream filmmakers and an intensive experience as a Television Producer and Anchor, she debuted in 2002 with the short documentary film Mathamma.
 The 20-minute-long docu-fiction is about devoting girl children to the deity, a practice prevalent among the Arundhatiyar community in Mangattucheri village near Arakkonam, Chennai.
 Her other films too deal with the issues of the marginalised.
 Parai is a film on violence against Dalit women.
 She went on the road with her films across hundreds of villages serving her videos a tool for participatory dialogue with the masses on compelling issues.

 Break the Shackles is about the effects of globalisation on rural Tamil villages.

-Love Lost is about changing relationships in urban space.
-It is an experimental five-minute video poem from her anthology.

-Connecting Lines, which she did soon after she changed her style of film-making from "activistic" to "artistic", is about student politics in India and Germany.
-The documentary weaves through the student lives of four protagonists, two each in India and Germany.

 Waves After Waves explores how art rejuvenates the lives of children, devastated by the 2004 tsunami at the coastal villages of Tamil Nadu.
 Leena was inspired to do this project while she was serving as a volunteer in tsunami-hit regions of Tamil Nadu doing art therapy workshops for children.
 Altar is a documentary intervention on child marriage customs prevailing in the Kambalathu Naicker community in the central parts of Tamil Nadu.
 A Hole in the Bucket takes a look at the dynamics of water crisis in the city of Chennai in the context of families with different income levels.
-A Hole in the Bucket was showcased at International Water Symposium, Stockholm, 2007.
-Goddesses follows the lives of three extraordinary women who go against norms to succeed in usually male-oriented careers: a fisherwoman, a gravedigger and a funeral singer and it won her the prestigious Golden Conch at the Mumbai International Film Festival, 2008.

-Manimekalai has taken up a visual art fellowship with PSBT on Tamil Women Poetry and Desire through the ages of Sangam, Medieval and Modern periods.
-"My Mirror is the Door" is her visual quest into the Sangam Age Tamil Women Poetry in which she traces her roots as a modern Tamil poet.
-IAWRT (International Association of Women in Radio and Television) awarded her with a fellowship to make a video portrait "Still I Rise" on Dayamani Barla, the first Indigenous Adivasi woman journalist who turned into a dynamic political leader in Jharkhand.
-Her specialisation is on "Media and Conflict resolution" and she had been a European Union Scholar in art practice.
-She has Commonwealth Fellowship to her credits for "Woman in Cinema" and been a Charles Wallace Scholar with School of Oriental and African Studies, University of London.